-Momento360 enables you to get the most out of your 360 camera and 360 media: view and share 360 photos and videos with anybody you want, however you want (private to public), on almost any device you want.
+Momento360 enables you to get the most out of your 360 camera and 360 media: view, share and embed 360 photos and videos wherever you want, however you want, on almost any device you want.

-We built Momento360 because viewing your own 360 photos and videos shouldn’t be so hard—whether you want to do it on your Android or iPhone, or in VR!
-We also found it surprisingly difficult to share 360 pictures and 360 videos with your family and friends, especially if you want to do it privately.
-(More on that below.)
+Viewing your own 360 photos and videos shouldn’t be so hard—whether you want to do it on your Android or iPhone, or in VR!

 After you sign up for a Momento360 account, you can upload and view your own 360 photos and videos, right from your web browser.
-You can then choose which ones to share and with whom.
-Anything you have access to (your own 360s or any shared with you by somebody else) can be viewed on any web browser (phone or computer) or on one of our VR client apps.
+You can then choose which ones to share or embed with just the click of a button.

 Not to view shared photos.
 If your cousin shares his 360 photos with you on Momento360, you’ll be able to view them on any web browser (or VR-enabled device like Gear VR, if you’ve got one).
 You only need a 360 camera if you want to start taking, viewing, and sharing your own 360 photos and videos.